Please refer to section 3 for when this updated agreement takes effect

-Provider will provide the Services to Client based on the agreed terms of the commercial agreement.
+Provider will provide the Services to Client from the Commencement Date subject to this Agreement for the Term.

-Once on-going terms are agreed, the Agreement automatically renews for each rolling term unless terminated in accordance with the Agreement, or Client provides written notice of permanent cancellation of the Agreement to Provider more than 7 days before the end of the term.
-Cancellation will take effect at the end of the term in which Client gave notice of cancellation.
+After the Initial Term, this Agreement automatically renews for further Renewal Term/s, unless terminated in accordance with this Agreement, or Client or Provider provides written notice of termination of the Agreement to the other party no less than 7 days before the end of the Initial Term or any Renewal Term.
+Termination will take effect at the end of the Initial Term or then current Renewal Term, as applicable.

 3. WHEN AMENDMENTS TAKE EFFECT

-Provider may update the Agreement, including the fees, at its discretion by providing written notice to Client before the end of any rolling term.
-The updates will take effect in the following term.
-Where Client does not accept such changes it must immediately notify Provider.
-Such notice of non-acceptance will cancel the automatic renewal of the Agreement, and the Agreement will cease at the end of the term in which Provider gave notice of the changes.
+Provider may vary the Agreement, including the fees, at its discretion by providing written notice to Client.
+Any variation will take effect from the commencement of a new Renewal Term.
+Where Client does not accept such variations it must immediately notify Provider.
+Such notice of non-acceptance will terminate any automatic Renewal Term of the Agreement, and the Agreement will terminate at the end of the Initial Term, or current Renewal Term, as applicable.

-Provider grants to Client a non-transferrable, non-exclusive and revocable licence to access the Services, subject to the terms of the Agreement.
+Provider grants to Client a non-transferrable, non-exclusive and revocable licence to access and use the Services for the Term, subject to the terms of the Agreement.

 5. RESPONSIBILITIES FOR SETUP AND INSTALLATION

-Client will be responsible for all aspects of setting up the Services except for any inclusions outlined in the commercial agreement such as:
+Client will be responsible for all aspects of setting up the Services except for any inclusions outlined in an Order, as applicable, such as: